-It is expected that Public Survey observations will begin in Q1-2008 (P79).
+It is expected that Public Survey observations will begin in Q2-2008 (P81).
 By then commissioning and science verification data will allow us to evaluate the efficiency of our observing technique as well as to revise the observing time requested accounting for the instrument efficiency and real overheads.

-Before observations begin we will hold a team meeting to distribute the detailed workload of the project, in order to meet our mid-term goal after the first two years of observations (P79-P82).
-Team members have already began applying for funding to employ postdocs and students who will promptly contribute to the quality assessment as well as the exploitation of the data.
+Before observations begin we will hold a team meeting to distribute the detailed workload of the project, in order to meet our mid-term goal after the first two years of observations (P81-P84).
+If necessary, the FTE commitment will be revised and the tasks will be re-distributed among team and newly acquired associate members, respectively.
+Team members have applied and obtained, or are in the process of applying, for funding to employ postdocs and Ph.D. students who will promptly contribute to the preparation, quality assessment, analysis and exploitation of the data.

-The time-scale for availability of survey products depends on ESO for the receipt of raw images at VDFS (about 17 days after observations are taken) and on VDFS for the release of individual point-source catalogues (per tile, per band and per epoch).
-The latter includes about a week to extract and verify the newly arrived data.
-Survey data products will be delivered to the ESO archive within the semester following the one in which the raw data arrived.
-This means that data collected in any given Period (e.g. P79) will reach ESO by the end of the following Period (e.g. P80).
+The time-scale for availability of survey products depends on ESO for the receipt of raw images at VDFS (currently this is estimated to be about 17 days after observations are taken) and on VDFS for the release of individual point-source catalogues (per tile, per band and per epoch).
+The latter aim is to achieve the extraction and verification of the newly arrived data within 7 days of their receipt at CASU.
+Then, these data will be made available to the PI who, or the team person in charge, will perform the final quality control operations.

+Survey data products, on a tile by tile and epoch by epoch basis (Sect.
+7.1), will be delivered to the ESO archive within the semester following the one in which the raw data arrived.
+This means that data collected in any given Period (e.g. P81) will reach ESO by the end of the following Period (e.g. P82).
 This procedure strictly follows the ESO progress review which will take place every 6 months.